Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 Social media is becoming a major distribution channel for B2B businesses.

-But you don’t have to be present on all social platforms.
+You only need to be present on the social platforms where your target audience engages.
 You just need to be where your target audience is engaged.
 LinkedIn leads the charge with 80% of B2B leads come from LinkedIn vs. 13% on Twitter & 7% on Facebook, as reported by Foundation Inc.

 With the right social media marketing software, you get: